Slackadays/Clipboard/README.md

 - **Works great on anything that supports C++20, which is Linux, Windows, macOS, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFlyBSD, Haiku, and probably more.**
 - **Speak español, português, or Türkçe?
 You're in luck because Clipboard's in these languages too.**
 - **Love freedom?
 We've got your back because Clipboard's 100% free and open source under the GPLv3.**
+- **Fan of creativity?
+Say no more as you can choose any of several color themes to make Clipboard look exactly how you want.**
+- **Addicted to technical details?
+Have we got something real good for you, as Clipboard is currently the only program (as of this writing) to implement a filesystem-based clipboard storage system and fully support it.**

 </details>